Top 10 banks in Singapore for businesses in 2025

 3. What are the main benefits of using a digital bank for business accounts in Singapore?

 Digital banks in Singapore can offer business accounts with no minimum deposits and low fees compared to traditional banks.
 They are easier to apply for and set up, as all documents are submitted online and in-person visits aren’t required.
-Additionally, digital banks often integrate with other business software so you can automate manual financial operations and enhance efficiency.
+Digital banks also often integrate with other business software so you can automate manual financial operations and enhance efficiency.

 4. Which bank in Singapore offers the highest fixed deposit rate?

 The bank offering the highest fixed deposit rate in Singapore can vary.
-It's best to compare rates from major players like DBS, OCBC, and UOB, as they frequently offer competitive terms.
+It's best to compare rates from major players like DBS, OCBC, and UOB, as they often offer competitive terms for their savings bank accounts.

 5. What are the typical banking hours for commercial banks in Singapore?